neherlab/treetime/docs/source/tutorials/timetree.rst

    --- root-to-tip plot saved to
        h3n2_timetree/root_to_tip_regression.pdf

-Other output files include an alignment with reconstructed ancestral sequences, an annotated tree in nexus format in which branch length correspond to years and mutations and node dates are added as comments to each node.
+Other output files include an alignment with reconstructed ancestral sequences, an annotated tree in nexus format in which branch length correspond to years and mutations and node dates (in the numeric format detailed above) are added as comments to each node.
 In addition, the root-to-tip vs time regression and the tree are drawn and saved to file.